wchistow/TermGame/DOCUMENTATION.md

  + rocket1, rocket2 -- pictures of rockets
  + alien1 -- picture of alien
  + ball -- picture of ball
+ + tetraminos -- list of pictures for Tetris game

 ---
 ---